Nro001/Nro-Galaxy-Editor/README.md

 **0.9: Edit Stars by dragging and clicking and optimized all code**
 ------------------------
 For a month now, I have coded all the basic features needed to edit star position and the hyperlanes from scratch.
-The only thing I'm lacking of is translating the Lua code I made for decoding and encoding, which might be another headache.
+The only thing I'm lacking of is translating the Lua code I made for parsing and packing, which might be another headache.
 Therefore, I will take a break from this after I complete my summer classes cause this is turning into my addiction.
 * Optimized all code, by optimized, I compressed lines into a "for (key) in (array)" hell.
 * Added ability to edit stars by dragging and clicking arrows